- You do not have any products in your shopping cart yet.

 - Carefully remove excess oil or wax with a fresh cotton cloth.

-- Allow the surface to dry well for several hours, ideally overnight.
+- Let the surface dry well for several hours, ideally overnight.

 - Use a soft, slightly damp cloth for cleaning.